Wednesday, April 30, 2008

 He really doesn't have to make me, though, because when I see a website that sells shoes, I can't help but click to see what they have that I won't be able to live without.
 Today I visited Infinity Shoes.
 I had never heard of this site before, so I was anxious to see what they have.
 Oh yeah, I found a thing or two.
 Browsing seychelles shoes, I found an adorable pair of boots.
 Of course, it is Spring now, so I'm thinking more along the lines of sandals than boots.
 Still, I browsed through the minnetonka boots anyway.
 I've heard these are really comfortable, and I always look at them when we go to the Dells.
 I never thought to look for them online.

 Beth is just now getting interested in cute shoes.
 Now that her feet have stopped growing, she could have several pairs of shoes.
 She also needs comfortable shoes for work, and they can't be tennis shoes.
 I thought maybe I could find her something she would like.
 This, of course, is wishful thinking on my part, because, if I like it, she's pretty much certain not to.
 Still, it's worth a try.
 The Infinity Shoes website is organized by brand, and since I'm not really familiar with the brands (I shop by cute not by brand) I just started clicking the different brands to see what was available.
 I was looking through the tsubo shoes, and I found a cute pair of sandals - again, for me.
-I did eventually find this very cute pair of shoes that might work for Beth:
+I did eventually find a very cute pair of shoes that might work for Beth.
+Of course, my idea of cute and her idea of cute are usually very different, so I should probably let her look for her own shoes.

 What's nice about the Infinity Shoes website is that, when you find something you like, they suggest others that you may also like.
 If she doesn't like these, there are some other, similar styles she might like better.
 There's enough variety here, that there's bound to be something she will like, even if it's not something I would pick out.